dxyz773/dxyz773/README.md

 ---
 # About me:

 #### Hello!
 My name is Demitry [‘dem-a-tree'].
 I also go by DXYZ.
-I am a Full-Stack Software Developer and dedicated lifelong learner.
+I am a Full-Stack Software Developer.

-- 🎬 My previous career was in the Entertainment industry as an Actor
+- 🐺 🎮 Currently creating a multi-player web game application
-- 🪴 Recently deployed personal project, <a href="https://petite-leaf.vercel.app/">Petite Leaf</a> - An e-commerce web application for plant lovers.
+- 🪴 Most recent project, <a href="https://petite-leaf.vercel.app/">petite leaf</a> - An e-commerce web application for plant lovers.
-- 👩🏾‍💻 Currently learning: Node.js
+- 🎬 Previous career was in the Entertainment industry as an Actor
-- 🗝️ A fun fact about me is that I have a weird knack for cracking combination codes
+- 🗝️ Fun fact - I have a weird knack for cracking combination locks
-- 🎤 When I’m not coding, you will find me drinking iced coffee, singing karaoke, eating dumplings, watering plants, and obsessing over an adorable kitty 🐈‍⬛
+- 🎤 When not coding, you will find me iced coffee in-hand, watering plants and obsessing over an adorable kitty 🐈‍⬛

 ----